Why Might Someone Need Arthritis Surgery?

 Surgery can rapidly relieve pain from arthritis, but it’s normal to feel discomfort for a while after surgery.
 To help with pain, your foot and ankle will probably be placed into a cast straight after surgery, this reduces pain from movement and helps bones heal.
 You’ll most likely be given pain medication and also asked to keep your foot elevated to prevent swelling.

 Your physiotherapist will help you strengthen your foot and ankle, and improve your range of motion.
-You may also be fitted with supportive shoe or brace.
+You may also be fitted with a supportive shoe or brace.

 Depending on which surgery you have, it can take several months for complete recovery.In most cases, you will be able to resume normal daily activity within 3–4 months.